aditya26612/deepfake_team_name_-6-7-/README.md

 > *From pixels to truth — detecting deception one frame at a time.*

 ---
+> model folder and images folders{ preprocessed } are inside images.zip
+>
 ## 🧭 Project Architecture Overview

 ![Deepfake Detection Architecture](architecture.png)